German airports strike slashes 600 flights - AFP | This Kiji

 At Cologne-Bonn, where 131 of almost 200 flights were cancelled, union Verdi told DPA the security strike was also slowing freight handling.

+Wages currently vary nationwide, with workers in some airports in eastern Germany earning around 14 euros hourly, compared with just over 17 euros for their peers in the capital and western parts of the country.

-Employers' association BDLS meanwhile is offering increases of between two and eight percent.
+Employers' association BDLS meanwhile is offering increases of between two and 6.4 percent.

 Passengers' first taste of the pay dispute came Monday, when Berlin's two airports Tegel and Schoenefeld suffered "warning strikes" with around 50 departures cancelled.